Containerization in Modern IT

 How Containerization Powers Modern IT

-Streamlined Development and Deployment Procedures Containers improve the development process by creating consistent environments from development through to production.
-This enables developers to build applications once and deploy them on multiple platforms, greatly reducing time to market and minimizing errors caused by environmental discrepancies.
+Containers simplify development and deployment by creating consistent environments from development to production.
+As a result, developers can build applications once and run them on multiple platforms.
+This approach reduces time to market and prevents errors caused by environment differences.

 Containerization in DevOps and CI/CD Pipelines